 In fact, at least four of my required books this year cost me exactly $4.00 each – $3.99 of which was for shipping.
 Yes, one-cent books are a thing.

 The CU Book Store is convenient, to be sure.
 Often students add a class a week or two into the semester and need to get their books right away in order to keep up.
 The Book Store also allows students to decide among various used book options to make sure their quality is acceptable – a luxury online shopping doesn’t often afford.

 But just because the Book Store is convenient, doesn’t mean it shouldn’t have to compete with other vendors.
-If you’re still shopping for books for the semester, try a few of these websites instead.
+If you’re still shopping for books for the semester, try to Compare amazon product prices first.
 You’ll save money, and you might just force the Bookstore into rethinking its strategy of financial bullying.

 Where to buy: